Kell-Stack/Where-Was-That-Filmed/README.md

 ## Usage

 Where Was That Filmed? allows film and TV buffs the chance to locate where their favorite scenes were shot in beautiful San Francisco.
-Browse all the locations and tweet us @WhereWasThatFilmed with the hashtag #WWTF to share your recreation of iconic cinematic moments.
+Browse all the locations and tweet us or tag us in your ig photos at @WhereWasThatFilmed with the hashtag #WWTF to share your recreation of iconic cinematic moments!

 ## Future Features

-To add to this project in the future, I'd like to
+I'd like to add the following to this project in the future:
-* Use TMDB to gather and display more information about each title
+* Use TMDB to gather and display more information about each title and actor
 * Add Google directions capabilities
+* Partner with SF Film Commision to improve data
+* Add "email tour" capabilities
+* Use the "fun_fact" column provided by SF.gov to send text messages with Twilio's API

+Even further on:
+* Add a section for instagram photos that were tagged with #WWTF
+* Open the scope outside of SF to include other major cities

 ## Resources